 On March 1, 2023, NAO contacted the NMFS Southeast Fisheries Science Center (SEFSC) Commercial Fisheries Monitoring Branch (CFMB) to request Vessel's logbook data for eligible sets reported during the qualifying period.
-On May 26, 2023, NAO extracted Vessel's Logbook Data from the SEFSC Southeast Reporting System (SRS) to evaluate Vessel's eligible sets based on the logbook numbers and dates provided in Appellant's appeal letter and supporting documentation.
-The SRS logbook data reflects that as of November 15, 2022, Vessel deployed a total of eligible sets during the qualifying period-GOM sets and ATL sets in 2019; GOM sets and ATL sets in 2020; GOM sets and ATL sets in 2021; and GOM sets and ATL sets in 2022.
+On May 26, 2023, NAO extracted Vessel's Logbook Data from the SEFSC Southeast Reporting System (SRS) to evaluate Appellant's eligible sets based on the logbook numbers and dates provided in Appellant's appeal letter.
+The SRS logbook data reflects that as of November 15, 2022, Vessel deployed a total of eligible sets during the qualifying period- GOM sets and ATL sets in 2019; GOM sets and ATL sets in 2021; and GOM sets and ATL sets in 2022.
 On May 30, 2023, SEFSC CFMB provided NAO with clarification on Vessel's logbook data, finalizing the data for Vessel.